 Sex: Male or Female or Intersex; combination of genitals, chromosomes, hormones and external and internal sexual organs.

 Gender Identity: Also just called gender.
-This can be man or woman.
+This can be man, woman, gender queer, gender variant or gender fluid.
 This is a persons deeply held gender identity.
-For cisgender people, they identity with their assigned sex at birth (example: male=man/boy) For transgender people they usually do not identify with their assigned birth.
+For cisgender people, they identity with their assigned sex at birth (example: male=man/boy) For transgender people they usually do not identify with their gender assigned at birth.
 And for some people their gender does not fit either man/woman or girl/boy.
 They are more fluid or genderless or gender neutral.

 Gender Expression: How one chooses to express their gender, usually this is how they dress and express themselves.
 This includes the person’s name, pronouns, clothing, haircut and body characteristics.
 These are usually described as feminine, masculine or androgynous characteristics.